About this Dashboard

 There are a number of reasons displayed data is different from other sources, such as IPEDS (Integrated Postsecondary Education Data System).

 - Timing of the data pull.
-More recent data tends to understate completions because it takes time to reconcile this data.
+More recent data tend to understate completions because it takes time to reconcile the data.
 Data pulled one year after a term ends will be more complete than data pulled a few months after a term ends.
-There is always a struggle between timing and completeness.
+There is always a tension between timing and completeness.

 - Calculations.
 This dashboard has adopted a broader view when it comes to calculating rates, such as graduation rate.
-Where IPEDS limited their calculation to first-time/full-time freshmen, this dashboard includes all students that begin in a particular Fall term.
-In addition, the statewide calculation counts all completions, regardless if a student began at one public institution but finished at another.
+IPEDS limits their calculation to first-time/full-time freshmen, this dashboard includes all students that began in a particular Fall term.
+In addition, the statewide calculation counts all completions, regardless of whether a student began at one public institution but finished at another.
 Because IPEDS cannot account for students that transfer, their graduation rates will not provide this part of the story.

 A document (like the Metrics Calculations document) has been updated but I’m not seeing any changes.
 What do I need to do to see the updated document?